ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 **Currently, the information barrier feature is in preview**.
 When these features are generally available, they'll be included in subscriptions, such as:

-- Microsoft 365 Enterprise E5
+- Microsoft 365 E5

-- Office 365 Enterprise E5
+- Office 365 E5

 - Office 365 Advanced Compliance

-- Information Protection & Compliance
+- Microsoft 365 E5 Compliance

 For more details about these plans and compliance features, see [Compliance Solutions](https://products.office.com/business/security-and-compliance/compliance-solutions).